 Step 2: Build a curriculum tailored to VR.

-In the instructional design phase, we take your business objective and break it down into specific and measurable learning outcomes.
-Then, we use behavioral learning science to begin developing a curriculum that will teach your associates the right things that: a) should be taught in VR, b) can be measured, and c) tie into your overarching goals.
+In the instructional design phase, enterprises should look at each business objective and break it down into specific and measurable learning outcomes.
+Then, use behavioral learning science principles to begin developing a curriculum that will teach your associates the right things that: a) should be taught in VR, b) can be measured, and c) tie into your overarching goals.

 Strivr’s instructional designers are expertly trained on how to tailor learning in Virtual Reality.
 As they develop the curriculum, they work with Immersive Content Specialists, who are essentially directors for VR filming.
 Together, they create a vision for the shoot, which is entirely done on 360-degree cameras in realistic locations.